John F. Kennedy Eternal Flame: Construction of the new grave site

 Prior to construction, several design changes were made to the Kennedy grave site.
 The retaining wall behind the grave was removed, and the hill landscaped to allow an unobstructed view of Arlington House.
 Concerned that the grass on the burial plot would wither in Washington's hot summers, in the fall of 1966 the decision was made to replace the grass with rough-hewn reddish-gold granite fieldstone set in a flagstone pattern.
 The fieldstones used had been taken more than 150 years before from a quarry on Cape Cod near where Kennedy used to spend his summers.
 The burial plot, originally designed to be raised a substantial height above the surrounding terrace, was lowered so that it was just three to four inches higher.
 The bronze brazier shape for the Eternal Flame was also replaced.
 Instead, a 5 ft wide beige circular fieldstone (found on Cape Cod in 1965) was set nearly flush with the earth and used as a bracket for the flame.

 Construction of the approaches required regrading the hill.
 Crews were forced to work with picks and shovels around the oak tree to protect its roots while engaged in regrading work.
 The tree's roots were reinforced with concrete to provide stability to the plant, and a "breathing system" incorporated into the concrete to allow the roots to still secure nourishment.
 Twenty tons of steel were used to build the terrace, and 280 tons of concrete poured to build the grave vaults and the eternal flame site.
 The first fieldstones for the graves were placed April 11, 1966.
 At the same time, the ground was prepared for the emplacement of the granite blocks which would form the low memorial wall on the downslope side of the elliptical plaza.
 Jacqueline Kennedy, with assistance of Kennedy speechwriter Ted Sorensen, selected the inscriptions for the wall by November 1965, all of which came from Kennedy's inaugural 1961 address (although some were shortened for artistic reasons).
 John E. Benson inscribed the quotations onto the seven granite blocks.
 The lettering is in Roman majuscule.
 In November 1965, the contractors estimated that the site would be finished by July 1966.
-The government announced that the bodies of Kennedy, Patrick and Arabella would be reburied in a private ceremony at night after cemetery had closed on the day before the site was opened to the public.
+The government announced that the bodies of Kennedy, Patrick and Arabella would be reburied in a private ceremony at night after the cemetery had closed on the day before the site was opened to the public.
 For a time in the fall of 1966, the Army considered floodlighting the site to permit night-time ceremonies, but this plan was quickly discarded.
 In mid-October 1966, design changes and construction delays had forced the opening of the new burial site to early 1967.